-MIRA 2 HOTFIRE 1
+Mira 2 Hotfire 1

 On December 16th, the HALE team successfully conducted a static fire test of the Mira 2 engine, the most powerful liquid-fueled rocket engine ever built in Oregon.
-This summer, HALE plans to launch CETUS, a bipropellant kerosene-liquid oxygen rocket powered by the Mira 2 engine.

-MIRA 2 HOTFIRE 2
+Mira 2 Hotfire 2

-On Feburary 28th, the HALE team successfully conducted the second static fire test of the Mira 2 engine.
+On February 28th, the HALE team successfully conducted the second static fire test of the Mira 2 engine.
 Following the first static fire of Mira 2 in December, the team implemented several key improvements in preparation for this attempt.
 Major updates include:

-• Test stand upgrades, featuring enhanced sensor data collection and valve improvements.
+- Test stand upgrades, featuring enhanced sensor data collection and valve improvements.

-• Integration of the new flight nozzle for more flight-representative performance.
+- Integration of the new flight nozzle for more flight-representative performance.

-• Refined standard operating procedures to streamline testing and improve safety.
+- Refined standard operating procedures to streamline testing and improve safety.

 Mira 2 produced 1681 pounds of thrust and validated the flight nozzle and its performance.